 Steiner DBAL A3 Dual Beam Aiming Laser

-Now available for the commercial market The DBAL A3 is the first eye safe IR laser pointer, IR illuminator and green laser pointer in a single compact unit.
+The Steiner DBAL A3 Dual Beam Aiming Laser-Advanced 3 is the first eye safe IR laser pointer, IR illuminator and green laser pointer in a single compact unit.
 Features an adjustable IR illuminator for better illumination at longer ranges, dual activation switches and high and low power modes.

 The DBAL A3 class 1/3R Civilian, based on the standard issue DBAL A3 for U.S. warfighters, brings the latest advances in IR and laser technology to the civilian market with its dual beam reliability for extreme accuracy in low and no light maneuvers.
 In addition, the DBAL A3 is the first to feature new defocused adjustable IR illumination technology to enable both midrange and close quarter target acquisition.